abdallah116294/Skin-Cancer-Project/README.md

 # Skin Cancer Detection with Machine Learning (NeuraDerm App)

-## Introduction
+## Overview

-### Problem: Skin Cancer
-Skin cancer is the uncontrolled growth of abnormal skin cells, often caused by UV exposure.
-Early detection is crucial for effective treatment.
-The main types include:
+Skin cancer, characterized by the uncontrolled growth of abnormal skin cells due to UV exposure, poses a significant health risk.
+Early detection is essential for effective treatment.
+The primary types of skin cancer include:

 - **Basal Cell Carcinoma (BCC)**
 - **Squamous Cell Carcinoma (SCC)**
 - **Melanoma**

-### Solution
-We employ machine learning to enhance skin cancer diagnosis accuracy and speed, providing better healthcare accessibility, especially in resource-limited settings.
+The **NeuraDerm App** leverages machine learning to improve the accuracy and speed of skin cancer diagnosis, making healthcare more accessible, particularly in resource-limited environments.

-## Machine Learning Methodology
+## Machine Learning Approach

 ### Modeling Strategy

-We use a sequence of three deep learning models:
+Our solution involves a robust sequence of three deep learning models:

-1. **Model-1:** Validates if the image is a skin image.
+1. **Model 1:** Validates if the uploaded image is a skin image.
-2. **Model-2:** Classifies dermascope images.
+2. **Model 2:** Classifies dermatoscopic images.
-3. **Model-3:** Classifies clinical images.
+3. **Model 3:** Classifies clinical images.

-#### Steps
+### Workflow

+The detection process follows these steps:

-1. **Upload Image:** User uploads a skin image.
+1. **Image Upload:** Users upload a skin image.
-2. **Validation:** Image is validated using Model-1.
+2. **Validation:** The image is validated using **Model 1**.
-3. **Classification:** If valid, classified by Model-2 or Model-3.
+3. **Classification:** If validated, the image is classified by either **Model 2** or **Model 3**.
-4. **Output:** Final predicted class includes:
+4. **Output:** The system predicts the class, which may include:
    - Melanoma
    - Melanocytic Nevi
    - Basal Cell Carcinoma
-   - Other benign and malignant lesions.
+   - Other benign or malignant lesions

-Invalid images are classified as "Unknown."
+Images that do not meet validation criteria are classified as "Unknown."

-### Tools and Libraries
+### Tools and Technologies

+Our project utilizes the following libraries and tools:

 - **NumPy**
 - **TensorFlow**
 - **Pandas**
 - **Matplotlib**
 - **Pillow**
-- **Colab**
+- **Google Colab**
 - **Scikit-Learn**
 - **Kaggle**

-### Data Handling
+### Data Management

-- Explored the HAM10000 dataset using Python and Matplotlib.
+- Explored the **HAM10000** dataset with Python and Matplotlib.
-- Addressed dataset imbalance via oversampling and data augmentation.
+- Addressed data imbalance through techniques such as oversampling and data augmentation.

 ### Model Training

-Trained models for 30 epochs with accuracies:
+Each model was trained for 30 epochs, achieving the following accuracies:

-- **Model-1:** 99% training, 98% test.
+- **Model 1:** 99% training accuracy, 98% testing accuracy.
-- **Model-2:** 97% training, 93% test.
+- **Model 2:** 97% training accuracy, 93% testing accuracy.
-- **Model-3:** 99% training, 97% test.
+- **Model 3:** 99% training accuracy, 97% testing accuracy.

 ### Deployment

-Models were saved in TFlite format and an API was created using FastAPI, deployed on AWS EC2.
+Models were saved in TensorFlow Lite format, and an API was created using **FastAPI**, deployed on **AWS EC2** for seamless integration.

 ## Mobile Application

-### Overview
+### Purpose

-The mobile app assists in skin cancer detection for patients and doctors by analyzing skin images for diagnostic insights.
+The NeuraDerm mobile application empowers patients and healthcare providers by analyzing skin images to deliver valuable diagnostic insights.

-### Features
+### Key Features

-- **AI Image Testing:** Upload images for analysis.
+- **AI Image Testing:** Users can upload images for instant analysis.
-- **Clinic Information:** Access to specialized clinics.
+- **Clinic Information:** Access to specialized dermatology clinics.
-- **Appointment Booking:** Simplified clinic booking.
+- **Appointment Booking:** Streamlined process for scheduling appointments.
-- **QR Code Generation:** Unique QR codes for clinic interactions.
+- **QR Code Generation:** Unique QR codes for easy clinic interactions.

 ### Architecture

-The app follows Clean Architecture principles with:
+The app adheres to **Clean Architecture** principles, structured into three main layers:

-- **Feature Layer:** UI components.
+- **Feature Layer:** Responsible for user interface components.
-- **Data Layer:** Data retrieval management.
+- **Data Layer:** Manages data retrieval and storage.
-- **Model Layer:** Data structures.
+- **Model Layer:** Defines data structures used throughout the app.

-## Backend
+## Backend Development

-### Development
+### Framework

-Built with .NET using:
+The backend is built with **.NET** and includes:

-- **LINQ** for data querying.
+- **LINQ** for data querying
-- **SQL Server** for storage.
+- **SQL Server** for database storage
-- **Entity Framework** for database interactions.
+- **Entity Framework** for data access
-- **JwtBearer** for authentication.
+- **JwtBearer** for secure authentication
-- **Stripe** for payments.
+- **Stripe** for payment processing

 ### Design Patterns

-Utilized:
+We utilized various design patterns to ensure a robust architecture:

 - **N-Tier Architecture**
 - **Repository Pattern**
 - **Unit of Work Pattern**
 - **Dependency Injection**

-### Database Design
+### Database Structure

-Includes tables for users, roles, clinics, appointments, and detection data.
+The database encompasses tables for:

+- Users
+- Roles
+- Clinics
+- Appointments
+- Detection data

-### Project Structure
+### Project Organization

+The project is organized into several key components:

-- **SkinCancer.Api:** Main application entry.
+- **SkinCancer.Api:** Main application entry point
-- **SkinCancer.Entities:** Data models.
+- **SkinCancer.Entities:** Data model definitions
-- **SkinCancer.Repositories:** Data access.
+- **SkinCancer.Repositories:** Data access layers
-- **SkinCancer.Services:** Service classes.
+- **SkinCancer.Services:** Service classes for business logic

 ## Conclusion

-This project leverages Convolutional Neural Networks for skin cancer detection and features a Flutter mobile app with a .NET backend.
-Our work emphasizes the importance of early detection and the potential of AI in medical diagnostics.
+The **NeuraDerm App** combines Convolutional Neural Networks with a user-friendly mobile interface and a robust .NET backend, emphasizing the critical role of early skin cancer detection and the transformative potential of AI in medical diagnostics.

-Thank you for your interest in our project! ✨
+Thank you for your interest in the NeuraDerm project! ✨

 ---

-### Getting Started
+## Getting Started

-To begin, clone the repository.
-Machine Learning notebooks and models can be found in the [MachineLearning](./MachineLearning) folder with instructions for running the models.
-You can also find the latest build of the app [here]().
+To get started, clone the repository.
+You can find the machine learning notebooks and models in the [MachineLearning](./MachineLearning) directory, along with instructions for running the models.
+The latest build of the app is available [here]().
+Documentation and other assets are on the associated [GoogleDrive](https://drive.google.com/drive/folders/1FXMeqFnf-5xM6mwTU0ZJxCGCH6LpI54o?usp=sharing).

-### License
+## License

-Licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.
+For more details, please refer to the [LICENSE.md](LICENSE.md) file.